Scott Smitelli

 My real interest has always been in the sound effect:

 In my short time as a film sound designer, I’ve been able to dig through a few sound libraries.
-I’ve run across dozens of sounds that you hear constantly in movies and TV shows… the sound of those stupid kids giggling, a Red Tailed Hawk, that office phone that they overuse in “24,” and practically every door and platform sound in the original Doom.
+I’ve run across dozens of sounds that you hear constantly in movies and TV shows… the sound of those stupid kids giggling, the red tailed hawk, that office phone that they overuse in “24,” and practically every door and platform sound in the original Doom.
 But nothing like this sound.
 And certainly nothing with the name “Angry Machine.”

 Angry Machine, spectral view